angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ```

 Once we create our config, we need to provide it.
-We can either provide it at application level, rout level or only for a specific component by passing it to `provideSignalFormsConfig()` into the `providers`.
+We can either provide it at application level, route level or only for a specific component by passing it to `provideSignalFormsConfig()` into the `providers` array.

 ```ts
 // app.config.ts